Toloka/toloka-kit/docs/reference/toloka.client.TolokaClient.md

 [update_training](toloka.client.TolokaClient.update_training.md)| Makes changes to the training [upsert_webhook_subscriptions](toloka.client.TolokaClient.upsert_webhook_subscriptions.md)| Creates (upsert) many webhook-subscriptions.
-[wait_operation](toloka.client.TolokaClient.wait_operation.md)| Waits for the operation to complete, and return it [wait_operation_with_progress](toloka.client.TolokaClient.wait_operation_with_progress.md)| Waits for the operation to complete, and return it.
-Showing progress bar while operation is in progress
+[wait_operation](toloka.client.TolokaClient.wait_operation.md)| Waits for the operation to complete, and return it